Native New Yorker Walking Tours

 Belmont is home to a part of the Albanian-American community in New York.
 Musa Mosque, a community and religious center is located on 189th Street and Arthur Avenue.

-The New York Botanical Garden was designed after Kew Gardens in London.
+The New York Botanical Garden, created in 1891, was designed after Kew Gardens in London.
 It has some of the most beautiful conservatories in the world.
-It is home to world class botanical research facilities and educational programs.
+It is home to a world class botanical research library and to educational programs.
 Its treasures include the only remnant original growth forest in the New York City.
 You will find peace by The Bronx River (whose revival now supports 45 species of fish including the alewife herring) and marvel at its waterfalls.